worMatty/deathrun_toolkit/README.md

 ## Note About The Current State

 Weapon and ability restrictions are work in progress and as a result there are very few restrictions applied by the plugin.
 All self-damage is negated, which means players can't blast jump.
 Spies can only cloak for a fraction of a second.
 Scouts can't double jump but they can use the Force-a-Nature by design as it requires skill.
+Some player ability adjustments only work in TF2.

 Blanket run speed and melee-only are not enabled by default but there are cvars you can add to your config files if projectile weapons or slower classes are a problem in some maps.